mjoannou/audiovisual-moments-in-time/README.md

-# "Audiovisual Moments in Time: A Large-Scale Annotated Dataset of Audiovisual Actions"
+# Audiovisual Moments in Time: A Large-Scale Annotated Dataset of Audiovisual Actions

 This repository contains code corresponding to https://arxiv.org/abs/2308.09685.
 Feature embeddings can be found at https://zenodo.org/record/8253350.